Lab & Quality control

 Webinar: 'Returning to safe IVF lab operations in the COVID era'

-In this recorded webinar, Dr. Jason E. Swain and Dr. Charles Bormann discusses disaster preparedness, and the new realities and considerations COVID-19 will impose on day-to-day operations within IVF Clinics and Infertility Practices.
+In this webinar, Dr. Jason E. Swain and Dr. Charles Bormann will discuss disaster preparedness, and the new realities and considerations COVID-19 will impose on day-to-day operations within IVF Clinics and Infertility Practices.
 The webinar is moderated by Dr. Mark Larman PhD, Chief Scientific Officer, Vitrolife.Watch webinar

 A question we often get from clinics is for how long time an opened bottle can be used.
 And if it is possible to aliquot and use the medium until expiry date.
 In this blog post Dr. Ann-Helene Jakobsson makes an attempt to answer these and other related questions on safe usage of media.Read blog post

 Webinar: 'The importance of quality control in the human ivf laboratory'

 In this webinar, Dr. Markus Montag will discuss various aspects of quality control.
 The importance of osmolality, pH, temperature control, air quality, workflow, embryotoxicity and various other laboratory aspects will be explained.Watch webinar

 How clean is the air in your IVF lab?

 In one of our most read blog posts, embryologist Giles Palmer gives advice on what to think about in order to get good air quality in your lab.Read blog post